tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 While the notebook instance is being created, explain to students that AWS charges for these and most resources as they are created, event when not in use, this instance is billed for by the second until it's turned off and deleted.
 Students will learn how to delete these resources later in Today's class.

-Explain to students that, as long as the free tier is used, there are no charges associated with Today's activities, however, if any of the students use an account that is more than two months old, the tasks performed Today using Amazon SageMaker will have an associated cost.
+Explain to students that, as long as the free tier is used, there are no charges associated with Today's activities, however, if any of the students use an account that is more than two months old, the tasks performed Today using Amazon SageMaker may have an associated cost.

 * Once the notebook instance status is _InService_, it's ready to be used; on the _Actions_ column, click on `Open JupyterLab` to continue.